Beamdog

 IdeaSpark Labs Inc. (trade name: Beamdog) is a Canadian video game developer founded in 2009 by BioWare co-founder Trent Oster and former BioWare lead programmer Cameron Tofer.
 Beamdog's distribution service was launched in July 2010.

 History

 Beamdog was founded in 2009 by Trent Oster and Cameron Tofer.
 It has employees in locations throughout the United States and Australia, Russia, and the UK.
+Beamdog initially operated as a third party digital distribution storefront for PC games by independent developers.

 Overhaul Games is a division of Beamdog.
 Originally, it was a part of Beamdog, but following the release of MDK2 for Wii, a discrete studio was founded to work on MDK2 HD.
 The name Overhaul Games was chosen to reflect the company's work on MDK2 HD as they had overhauled the game into a next generation game.
 Since 2012, the Overhaul team has also released several enhanced editions of Infinity Engine games as well.

 Aspyr through its parent Embracer Group announced its acquisition of Beamdog in April 2022 for an undisclosed sum.